kianorr/kianorr.github.io/content/english/research/pic.md

 Particle in cell (PIC) is a method to simulate the movement of particles under a force of some kind, which in my case is the electric force, essentially simulating a plasma.
 At it's core, a (1D) PIC code uses a mesh grid that has bins/cells.
 The edges of these bins are described by two $x$ coordinates, $x_j$ and $x_{j+1}$ (of course, in 2D or 3D, there's more coords), and within that bin is a particle $i$ with location $r_i$.
-And from these particle locations, a denisty can be calculated at the edges as
+And from these particle locations, a denisty can be calculated at the edges as (from Birdsall)

 $$
 \rho_j = \sum_{i=0}^{N_p}\frac{x_{j+1} - r_i}{\Delta x}, \quad \rho_{j+1}=\sum_{i=0}^{N_p}\frac{r_i - x_{j}}{\Delta x},